teatwig/nano-9/README.md

 - I like [Bfxr](https://www.bfxr.net) for sound effects.
 - I like [Tiled](http://www.mapeditor.org) for map editing.

-### Why does `print()` create a tree of entities?

-The Pico-8 TTF font this project uses has its height one pixel higher than necessary; it's 7 pixels high.
-However, Pico-8 renders its text with 6 pixels of vertical spacing between lines.
-If one renders multi-line text naively with Bevy's `Text::new(multi_line_string)` component, it will not look like Pico-8;
-it will be off by 1 pixel each line, which for a small 128x128 display is a lot!
-I tried to muck with the font in [FontForge](https://fontforge.org/en-US/) but it was beyond my ability.
-So instead of using one `Text` component, Nano-9 creates a `Text` for each line under a root entity.
-It would be great to fix the font for our use.

 ### Isn't this against Pico-8's purposefully constrained design philosophy?

 Yes.